mdb/terraputs/README.md

         Optional; the heading text for use in the printed markdown (default "Outputs") -state string
-        Optional; the state JSON output by 'terraform show -json', read from stdin if omitted
+        Optional; the state JSON output by 'terraform show -json', read from stdin if omitted -state-file string
+        Optional; the path to a local file containing 'terraform show -json' output
 ```

 ## Example output table formatted by GitHub